 Stairlifts can be fitted to most staircases.
-But if your stairway is particularly compact, or has a turn or bend, you may want to arrange for a home assessment.
-With a home survey, an experienced engineer will visit your home and measure your hallway, stairs, and landing.
-They’ll also evaluate whether a stairlift is a suitable option for you.
-If your home measures up, the engineer would then recommend the best type of stairlift to meet your requirements.
+If your stairway is particularly compact or has a turn or bend, you’ll need to arrange for a detailed home survey.
+With a home survey, an experienced engineer will visit your property and measure your stairs and landing.

 How Does a Curved Stairlift Work?

 A curved stairlift is fitted to a specially designed track that follows the curves and turns of your staircase.
-It is operated in the same way as a straight stairlift.
-They will also come with many of the same features like a straight stairlift.
+It’s operated in the same way as a straight stairlift and also comes with similar features.

 Reconditioned curved stairlifts can be a more affordable option.
-Fully serviced and carefully restored, they are reliable and comfortable to use.
-And they can often offer better value for money, depending on your budget.
+Fully serviced and carefully restored, reconditioned stairlifts are reliable and comfortable to use.
+They can also offer better value for money, depending on your budget.